brycewray/hugo-site/content/posts/2022/08/back-to-fastmail/index.md

 One other factor, although not nearly as significant, was the [Masked Email integration](https://blog.1password.com/fastmail-masked-email/) between Fastmail and [1Password](https://1password.com), my [password manager of choice](/posts/2022/05/gems-in-rough-18/#loose-ends).
 While there's a somewhat similar provision in Apple's [Hide My Email service](https://support.apple.com/en-us/HT210425), Masked Email is [considerably more feature-filled](https://www.coywolf.news/productivity/fastmail-masked-email-privacy-service-1password-integration/) *and*, I think, easier to use.
 Moreover, unlike Hide My Email, Masked Email isn't tied to the Apple ecosystem, should I ever need to stray therefrom.
 (I've currently no intention of doing so, but --- just sayin'.)

 Finally: while I [originally said](/posts/2022/06/using-icloud-mail-custom-domain/#as-always-reality-aint-pretty) that leaving iCloud Mail for one's previous provider was "tedious," I actually found that **not** to be the case where returning to Fastmail was concerned.
 In the case of the `brycewray.com` domain, I had only to make a few quick changes to its related DNS records.
-As my main address's domain, I simply went back to having Fastmail handle *all* its DNS records, which made that return even simpler.
+As my main address's domain, I simply went back to having Fastmail handle *all* its DNS records, which made that return even more of a no-brainer.
 While I'd found the Fastmail-to-iCloud-Mail switch a little nerve-wracking for a few minutes, the iCloud-Mail-to-Fastmail switch was virtually painless, not to mention super-swift.
 (Of course, for each domain, I [refreshed the caches on the "big three" DNS resolvers](/posts/2020/12/gems-in-rough/#dns-cache-whatnbspdnsnbspcache) to speed things along even more.)

 Indeed, the only glitch I encountered in the whole process was in using Apple's Mac Mail app, not anything relating to either iCloud Mail or Fastmail.
 After the switch, I tried sending a test email to my regular `@icloud.com` email address from one of the returned domains, but Fastmail kept rejecting the attempt due to a failure of SMTP authentication.
 It appeared I had all the right passwords[^FMPW] and settings, but I dug a little deeper and found that for Mac Mail, you have to use the **Edit SMTP Server List** feature to set **Authentication** to *Password*.
 Fortunately, MailMate still "remembered" its previous SMTP settings from the last time I'd used it with Fastmail, so the old champ gave me no truck whatsoever.